mpifr-vlbi/eht2024_difx_templating/README.md

 In 260G e24b04, use addOutputBand's to fill 250500--251060 MHz which other stations observed, and which are lost at ALMA due to their 500 MHz offset.

+Fix NOEMA VEX channel definitions: the 4 orphan channels of past expts are already getting re-routed to the correct Mark6s, so can be correlated.

 # Tracks